ondator/vault/security/authn/authN.md

 # Enterprise Authentication.
 Part 1.
 Basics
 Since working with a lot of different software development and engeneering teams I noticed that a lot of my collegues are not clearly understood all shades of contemporary authentication protocols, moreover frequently confuse authentication with authorization and identification.
-In this articles I will try to explain what is authentication, how it works based on most popular protocols and how to implement this protocols using [Keycloak](https://www.keycloak.org/)
+In this articles I will try to explain what is authentication, how it works based on most popular protocols and how to work with this protocols using [Keycloak](https://www.keycloak.org/)

+Seems like it will be a lot of info, so I will split it into a few parts.
 Here is the articles list:
 - Enterprise Authentication.
 Part 1.
 Basics (here you are)
 - [Enterprise Authentication.
 Part 2.
 LDAP](./auth-ldap.md)
 - [Enterprise Authentication.
 Part 3.
 Kerberos](./auth-kerberos.md)